Estimated reading time: 11 minutes.

 November/2016 - The Sigma 150-600mm f/5-6.3 DG HSM is the longest lens ever tested on blog do zack.
 Exactly 200mm longer than the Canon EF 100-400mm f/4.5-5.6 L IS USM, this zoom goes considerably farther to shoot sports, landscapes and wildlife, made for those situations when we can’t get close to our subjects.
 A focal length considered “hyper-telephoto”, the 600mm used to be only on the photographers dreams, since first parties only offer it on expensive large aperture primes (a US$11,499.00 toy on Canon’s EF 600mm f/4 L IS II USM).
 But now two third parties offer it on variable aperture zooms, with a measly f/6.3 aperture and a much lower price, accessible to most.
-It’s such a good idea that Sigma actually offers two 150-600mm: one “Sports”, made for auto focus performance and build quality; and another “Contemporary”, reviewed here, lighter and made for everyday practicality.
+It’s such a good idea that Sigma actually offers two 150-600mm: one “Sports”, made for auto focus performance and build quality; and another “Contemporary”, reviewed here, lighter for everyday practicality.
 Is it the ultimate lens to shoot from afar?
 Let’s find out!
 Nice reading.

 At 10.4 x 25.9 cm of 1.830g, I don’t need to mention the Sigma 150-600mm Contemporary is large, a requirement for the extreme focal length, no matter the f/6.3 aperture (the first element is ø95mm wide).
 Although very heavy, actually it’s “the lightest 600mm on the market”, ahead of the also zoom Tamron 150-600mm f/5-6.3 Di VC USD G2 (2010g), it’s main rival; both half the weigh of Canon’s L (3920g) and Nikon’s AF-S E (3810g) f/4 primes.
 That’s because Sigma, as we’re used to on the Global Vision lineup, employs the innovative “Thermally Stable Composite”, a newly developed material as resilient and sturdy as aluminium, but lighter than plastic.
 So besides being relatively light, this Sigma is also very robust, with no signs of wobbling on its barrels.